goldutil - GoldSrc modding utility.

 Path to the replacement materials.txt file, defaults to valve_addon/sound/materials.txt.

 Export a .map file the way TrenchBroom does, removing all layers marked as not exported.
-Output is written to stdout.
+Output is written to stdout, if no FILE is provided the map will be read from standard input.

 Also remove properties added by TrenchBroom that are not understood by the engine and spam the console with errors.